Tom Wilkinson (Canadian football): After retirement

+After retiring, Wilkinson went to work full-time as an ad salesman for Edmonton radio station, CHQT, which had employed him since his first season with the Eskimos.
+He was a consultant to Eskimos head coach Jackie Parker after he replaced Pete Kettela during the 1983 season, but chose not to return the following year.
 He was elected to the Canadian Football Hall of Fame as a Player on May 2, 1987.
-He was the head coach of the University of Alberta Golden Bears until 2001.
+He was the head coach of the University of Alberta Golden Bears from 1990 to 2000.
 In 2004, he was announced as the first president of the North American Indoor Football League, a Canadian indoor football league that failed to launch and never played a single game.

 In 2012 in honour of the 100th Grey Cup, Canada Post used his image on a series of commemorative postage stamps.
 The image was also used on presentation posters and other materials to promote the Grey Cup game and other celebrations associated with the centennial.